FusionAuth/fusionauth-example-node-sso/README.md

 # FusionAuth Node.js example

-This project is a simple example Node.js application that illustrates how to integrate with FusionAuth's OAuth system using the Authorization Code grant.
+This project is two simple example Node.js applications that illustrates how you can easily implement SSO using FusionAuth.

 ## To run